andjar/Rydra/README.md

     *   By default, `Rydra` provides a set of base transformation functions: `center_variable`, `square_variable`, `log_transform`, `exp_transform`, `multiply_by`, `add_value`, and `truncate_variable`.
     *   If you provide your own list to this argument, it will *replace* the default set.
 This means if you want to use a base function alongside your custom ones, you must include it in the list you provide.
     *   Example: `list(my_custom_func = function(x) x*2, log_transform = Rydra::log_transform)`
-    *   Provide `transformations = list()` to use *no* pre-defined R functions from Rydra, relying only on functions globally available in your R session or defined directly in sufficiently complex YAML transformation formulas (though passing functions is cleaner).
+    *   Provide `transformations = list()` to disable all defaults.
+Only functions explicitly provided in the list are allowed for both transformations and the output transformation.
+Calls will error if your YAML references functions not present in the list.

 Here is an example of how to use the `rydra_calculate()` function: